 Maybe all your kids do is fight, bicker, and scream at each other, enough to drive you crazy.
 You’ve confiscated privileges, but they continue to rage on.
 Making them do “nice” things for each other feels disingenuous (not to mention ineffective at getting them to stop fighting).

 Separating them seems to work, but that’s not exactly the kind of family dynamic you want.
 Even going out in public is getting ridiculous, leaving you embarrassed to hear how your kids talk to one another.
 They even get physical to the point of hitting each other.

 No matter what, you’re at your wit’s end, getting so frustrated that you end up screaming at them as well.
 You never thought you’d be the mom who screams at her kids all the time, and now you feel horrible that it’s come down to this.

 Thankfully, you have solutions.
 You see, even though my kids still fight now and then, I’ve found that we can follow best practices to improve the way they interact with one another other.

 A lot of it starts with preventing the fighting in the first place and correcting the mistakes we’re making that cause excessive fighting.
 Then, when your kids do fight, you can get them to stop without feeling just as frustrated yourself.
 Even better: you can actually nurture a loving, healthy relationship between them:

 1. Give your kids a chance to work it out

 I notice that the reason I tend to intervene when my kids fight, is that I can’t stand the idea of them being “mean” to one another.
 My defenses go up and I feel compelled to “protect” the one who’s being hurt.

-But doing this only denies them the chance to practice conflict resolution.
+But doing this only denies kids the chance to practice conflict resolution.
 After all, childhood is the perfect time to learn these social skills, so that by adulthood, they’re better equipped to handle them well.
-By letting your kids work it out on their own, they learn valuable skills like:
+By letting them work it out on their own, they learn valuable skills like: